 Situated 5 miles south of Beaufort, St. Helena Island is a beautiful and historically significant site.
-The heart of Gullah culture, President Barack Obama made history in 2016 when he designated four historic landmarks on St. Helena’s Island as the only Reconstruction Era Monuments and National Park under the U.S. Department of Interior National Park Service.
+President Barack Obama made history in 2016 when he designated four historic landmarks on St. Helena Island as the only Reconstruction Era Monuments and National Park under the U.S. Department of Interior National Park Service.
 Learn more about the Presidential Proclamation here.

 Reconstruction Era National Monuments